 How can we identify genes associated with human genetic disorders using online biological databases?
 Students will be given the nucleotide sequence that links with a human genetic disorder.
 Read more about Researching Genetic Disorders Using BLAST

 This activity is focused around a case study.
 Students use various data tools and data sets (including OMIM, pedigree analysis, 10K Microarray / SNP data and the Genome browser) to identify candidate genes.
 After locating the gene, students use BLAST and BLAT to learn more about the type of mutation and normal function of the gene.
-Read more about Medical Problem Solving: What is the Cause of the Seizures?
+Read more about Medical Problem Solving, Case 2: What is the Cause of the Seizures?

 What determines eye color?
 After learning about different models of how eye color is determined, students will examine phenotypes from 16 subjects and predict if they have B (blue) or non-blue HERC2 gene.
 Next they will analyze PCR light cycler data and see if that matches their predictions.
 Read more about Eye Color: Is Blue Really Blue?

 This lesson is a research activity on genetic disorders.
 It emphasizes the use of Online Inheritance of Man (OMIM), as well as other genetic databases.
 The student will locate the gene or genes involved with a disorder, discuss symptoms, prevalence, and possible treatment and present this material to the class using Prezi (presentation tool).
 Read more about Genetic Disorder Research